rianadon/vscode-java-checkstyle/client/README.md

 * `checkstyle.configurationPath`: The path to the checkstyle configuration file.
 Setting this to `null` is the equivalent of not passing the `-c` option to checkstyle.

+## Acknowledgements

+Thank you to the projects that served both as inspiration and as a basis for this extension:

+* [checkstyle], the sole reason why this extension exists
+* [linter-checkstyle], for sorting out how to parse checkstyle's output
+* [vscode-eslint], for showing how a good VSCode linter is designed
+* [vscode-languageserver-node-example], without which I would have been completely lost

 [checkstyle]: http://checkstyle.sourceforge.net/
 [linter-checkstyle]: https://github.com/SebastianSzturo/linter-checkstyle
 [checkstyle from homebrew]: http://brewformulas.org/Checkstyle